 Reputational risk is about fundamental perception of the value of the brand of and the strategic direction of the Bank.
-Bank of Baroda (UK) Limited will manage reputational risk in its strategic setting, business planning and operations.
+The Bank will manage reputational risk in its strategic setting, business planning and operations.

-Reputational Risk arises in all activities of Bank of Baroda (UK) Limited.
+Reputational Risk arises in all activities of the Bank.
 The Bank seeks to mitigate as far as possible reputational risks by establishing a clear framework of policies for dealing with clients and transacting in markets.
 This includes providing appropriate training for all staff in these policies and procedures and in the standards expected of Bank staff when dealing with clients and markets.